 In order to be eligible for ENERGY STAR Certification, a campus of buildings must be a single, cohesive property with a single shared primary function.
-There are five property types that can earn ENERGY STAR certification as a campus (and for certification, you must include all of the parts of the property included in our definitions, linked below):
+There are five property types that MUST apply for the ENERGY STAR certification as a campus if they are comprised of more than one building:

 For other property types that exist as a campus (such as an office park made up of multiple office buildings, or a lot containing several warehouses), each individual building must be benchmarked and certified individually.

 A property's metering configuration is not a factor in determining whether buildings function as a campus or not.
 Buildings that are separately metered may be considered a campus.
 And buildings that share meters may be considered individual properties (and sub-metering would be required for certification).

 For purposes of ENERGY STAR Certification, here are some examples:

 - Two office buildings that share a central plant and are not sub-metered.
 Regardless of metering configuration, offices are not eligible to apply for certification as a campus.
 Sub-metering would be required, and the two office buildings would need to apply for certification individually.

 - A K-12 School that sits on the same property as the school's District Office.
 Even if they share a plot of land and are owned by the same organization, the District Office serves a distinct and separate function from the K-12 School.
 Unless the Office building contains classrooms used by the school, these buildings would need to benchmark and certify separately.